 “Although total new orders increased amid improving demand and new customer acquisitions, weakness in international demand weighed on overall growth,” the report said.

-In fact, new orders from abroad fell for a second straight month after rising slightly in the previous month, and exports fell at their sharpest pace since July 2023.
+In fact, new orders from abroad fell for a second straight month after rising slightly in the previous month, and export activity fell at its sharpest pace since July 2023.

 While output and new orders continued to rise, albeit at a weaker pace, employment fell for the second consecutive month in November.
 There were cases of businesses cutting jobs to cut costs.

-With fewer employees, businesses are struggling to fulfill orders on time.
+With fewer employees, businesses are having trouble fulfilling orders on time.
 As a result, backlogs of work have increased for the sixth consecutive month.

 Manufacturers continued to face lengthening supplier delivery times in the middle of the final quarter of the year.
 Delivery times lengthened for the third consecutive month, and the extent of the lengthening was greater than in October.

-Business confidence fell for the second month in a row, and the decline was the lowest since January.
+Business confidence fell for the second consecutive month, and the decline was the lowest since January.
 However, manufacturers remained optimistic that output would increase next year, with expectations linked to new product launches and business expansion plans, plus rising new orders.

 In this context, businesses continue to control costs and cut jobs, thereby limiting their ability to complete orders on time.